 How do I become a Doctor?

-Doctors work with patients and their families both preventing and treating illness.
-Medicine is a highly rewarding career which is constantly evolving with each day bringing new developments.
-It requires compassion, good communication skills, teamwork and resilience to work in a fast paced environment.
+Medicine is a rewarding career, which is constantly evolving with each day bringing new developments in medical knowledge.
+Working with patients and their families preventing and treating illness is a highly rewarding career which requires compassion, good communication skills, teamwork and resilience to work in a fast paced environment.

-There are multiple entry routes to the Medicine profession:
+There are multiple entry routes to the Medical profession:

 • Undergraduate degree in Medicine